 This roof system had been widely used in Europe for many years presenting an effective solution at around one-fifth of the cost of traditional compliance.
 The Ford plant development has now inspired many solutions in similar industrial situations across the United States.

 This windswept space tiled terrace area was uninviting and disused until it was transformed into a modern outdoor entertaining area with a wave-shaped timber deck curving up the wall.
 The pop of apple green colour on the main wall referenced the interior elements of the unit and was complemented with crisp white pots and hardy succulent planting creating a space perfect for intimate drinks on a summers evening or partying into the night.
+Discover more about the Bondi rooftop garden here.

 Design is as much about restraint as it is about applying concepts and ideas.
 Applying a restrained pallet was appropriate to both the modern styling of the home and the magnificent view over Balmoral beach and out to the headland.
+Discover more about our rooftop gardens.

 Access – Depending on the fit out cranes are often required.
 While this is an exciting element for the construction crews it can be an element that draws resources away from the development budget.
 Considered design solutions should review options against their value to the project.